Things To Do In Calgary: The Ultimate Guide To 20+ Adventures

 Hit up the trails

-Calgary sports loads of gorgeous parks and green spaces.
-It’s also home to Fish Creek Provincial Park, which is the second largest urban park in the country.
-Located in the South of Calgary, Fish Creek Park has beautiful walking and biking trails and sweet day-use areas, perfect for a family picnic or barbecue.
-Bow Valley Ranche Restaurant (in Fish Creek) has takeaway picnics complete with a basket, blanket and delectable dishes.
+Calgary has loads of gorgeous parks and green spaces.
+It’s also home to Fish Creek Provincial Park, the second largest urban park in the country.
+Located South of Calgary, Fish Creek Park has beautiful walking and biking trails and sweet day-use areas, perfect for a family picnic or barbecue.
+Bow Valley Ranche Restaurant (in Fish Creek) offers takeaway picnics complete with a basket, blanket, and delectable dishes.

 In the North of the city, check out the trails along Nose Hill Park for biking, hiking and killer city views.

-Along the Bow River, a few blocks north of downtown, you’ll find a well developed trail system that takes you all the way to Inglewood in the east and Edworthy Park to the west.
+Along the Bow River, a few blocks north of downtown, is a well-developed trail system that leads to Inglewood in the east and Edworthy Park in the west.

 Calgary trails